Twelve bodies recovered from Chinese ship sunk by typhoon

 “There were previous cases that managed to recover survivors after a period of time like this case,” Li said.
 “So we will try our best.”

-The scope of search and rescue has expanded to the northeast direction, Li said, but added it was “difficult to accurately calculate the possible location of the missing crew members” as the wind kept changing course.
+The scope of search and rescue has expanded to the northeast direction, Li said, adding that it was “difficult to accurately calculate the possible location of the missing crew members” as the wind kept changing course.

 Vic Chang from Taipei contributed to this report.